JohanStephan/Irrigation-Scheduling-App/ideas.md

 # For recording new feature ideas, improvements, redesigns.

 ## Ideas
-- Connect FieldClimate API to my irrigation scheduling application.
+- Connect MeteoBlue API to my irrigation scheduling application.

 Testing how git works.